connexcs/docs/docs/guides/osi-model.md

 ## Network Latency, Application Latency and SIP Latency

-1. **Network Latency** refers to the delay in data transmission over a network.
+1.**Network Latency** refers to the delay in data transmission over a network.
 It's the time taken for data to travel from the source to the destination through the network infrastructure.

 |Components|Description|